timesize/monster-oop/03-angular-mean/ngRoute/27/README.md

 ##### but wait...what if I want to share a goat?

-In the S.P.A.s you've built before, you've mostly stuck to just one URL: `localhost:3000` or maybe `http://dismal-bog.herokuapp.com`  That didn't make it very easy for users to bookmark or share URLs from your site.
-There was no way for your user to share their favorite page on your site because when they sent the URL `http://mysite.herokuapp.com` it just showed the default homepage.
+In the S.P.A.s you've built before, you've mostly stuck to just one URL: `localhost:3000` or maybe `http://pathetically-dismal-bog.herokuapp.com`  That didn't make it very easy for users to bookmark or share URLs from your site.
+There was no way for your user to share their favorite page on your site because when they sent the URL `http://pathetically-dismal-bog.herokuapp.com` to their friend it just showed the default homepage.

 > S.P.A.s??
 Single Page Apps.